 - There are no additional options like reverse, ½ time or effects.

-- The looper is limited to 5 minutes.
+- Limited to 5 minutes.

 - There are no built-in drum beats.